The Matching Engine Decision

 Intellectual honesty requires acknowledging what you trade away with an API integration.
 You lose direct control over fine-grained tuning -- scoring weights and discovery budgets are configurable via the API but not infinitely customizable.
 You introduce a network dependency -- matching latency includes a round trip to the SWAPS API.
 And you accept a recurring cost rather than amortizing a fixed investment.

 For most marketplace teams, these tradeoffs are overwhelmingly favorable.
-The teams that should build custom are those where matching is the core product differentiator (you are building an infrastructure company, not a marketplace), where regulatory requirements demand on-premises computation, or where your graph scale and latency requirements are truly extreme.
+The teams that should build custom are those where matching is the core product differentiator (you are building an infrastructure company, not a marketplace), where regulatory requirements demand on-premises computation, or where scale and latency requirements are truly extreme.
 If none of those apply, the build path is an expensive detour.

 | Dimension | Build Custom | SWAPS API |